daheekwon/daheekwon.github.io/about.md

 ### Welcome to Dahee’s git blog!

 I would like to introduce myself and share what I have studied through this website.
 My specialty has grown up with learning and applying statistical methodologies to solving real-world issues.
 In this website, you can find relevant articles written in Korean or English.

 ### Research Interests
-#### Statistical Methodologies / Theories

 + Interpretable Machine Learning Models
 + Bayesian deep learning
 + Meta-Learning
 + AI security

 ### Education
 + **Yonsei University**